jsnmrs/jasonmorris/pages/home.md

 A surprising number of folks go by the same name.
 Their friends email me all the time.

+I live in upstate New York with my [talented significant other](https://katydecorah.com) and our 4-year-old kiddo.
+I’m an accessibility engineer at [CommunicateHealth](https://communicatehealth.com) and co-tinkerer at [doublegreat.dev](https://doublegreat.dev/).

-I wrote my first bit of HTML in a Notepad window sometime in 1998 and never stopped.
+I wrote my first bit of HTML in a Notepad window sometime in 1998 and [never stopped](https://github.com/jsnmrs).

-Through a combination of genetics and general curiosity, I tinker.
-I enjoy taking things apart, learning how they work, and putting them back together.

-This is my website.
-Take a peek under the hood over on [GitHub](https://github.com/jsnmrs/jasonmorris).

   </article>
   <div class="photo">